 HIPUS Co.
-Ltd. (formerly Hitachi Procurement Service Co.
+Ltd (formerly, Hitachi Procurement Service Co.
 Ltd)

-On April 1, 2019, Infosys Consulting Pte Limited (a wholly owned subsidiary of Infosys Limited) acquired 81% of voting interests in HIPUS Co Limited (HIPUS), a wholly owned subsidiary of Hitachi Ltd, Japan for a total cash consideration of JPY 3.29 billion (approximately \$30 million).
-The company has recorded a financial liability for the estimated present value of its gross obligation to purchase the non-controlling interest as of the acquisition date in accordance with the share purchase agreement with a corresponding adjustment to equity (refer to note 2.5).
+On April 1, 2019, Infosys Consulting Pte Limited (a wholly owned subsidiary of Infosys Limited) acquired 81% of voting interests in HIPUS Co Limited a wholly owned subsidiary of Hitachi Ltd, Japan for a total cash consideration of JPY 3.29 billion (approximately ₹206 crore).
+The company has recorded a financial liability for the estimated present value of its gross obligation to purchase the Non-controlling interest as at the acquisition date in accordance with the share purchase agreement with a corresponding adjustment to equity (refer note 2.5)